Roelf Meyer: United Democratic Movement

+Later career

+After leaving politics, Meyer pursued his business interests, particularly in the timber industry and in consultancy.
+He was a member of the Strategy Committee of the Project on Justice in Times of Transition at Tufts University and served as the chairman of the Civil Society Initiative in South Africa.
+He has also consulted on international peace processes and negotiations, for example in Northern Ireland, Rwanda and Kosovo.
-From 2012 to 2014 he chaired the Defence Review Committee.

-In 2013 Meyer co-founded the non-profit pro-democracy organisation In Transformation Initiative.
-The organisation has been involved in the South African land issue, as well as facilitating the development of a constitution for Sri Lanka.
+From 2012 to 2014, he chaired the Defence Review Committee in South Africa, and during that time, in 2013, he co-founded the In Transformation Initiative, a pro-democracy non profit organisation.
+The organisation has been involved in the South African land issue, as well as in constitutional negotiations in Sri Lanka.

 Awards

-He was awarded the Order of the Baobab, Silver; for "His immense contribution in providing special support in the birth of the new democratic South Africa through negotiations and ensuring that South Africa has a Constitution that protects all its citizens."
+He was awarded the Order of the Baobab, Silver, for "His immense contribution in providing special support in the birth of the new democratic South Africa through negotiations and ensuring that South Africa has a Constitution that protects all its citizens."
+In 1995, he received the prize "Archivio Disarmo - Golden Doves for Peace" from IRIAD.